duncanlauu/MineSweepers-Major-Group-Project/testing.md

 #### Jest and react-testing-library
 We used react-testing-library in conjunction with jest to test the components of the frontend.
-At the time of writing we have 46 test suites with 284 tests (all passing).
+At the time of writing we have 46 test suites with 285 tests (all passing).

 You can run the tests by running the following commands:
 ```
 $ cd frontend
 $ npm run test
 ```

+We mock the backend API calls in the frontend tests by mocking the axios library.
+We created a mockData folder which contains fake data, returned as JSON.
+We then test for existence and non-existence of that data in the React components.
+We also check dynamic data such as the number of books in the search results.
+Mocking more complex components turned out challenging, and we decided to utilise selenium for integration testing instead.
+Thus, jest tests are rather simple.

+#### Selenium
+To be added